Charles Chetwynd-Talbot, 22nd Earl of Shrewsbury

-In 2022, the Conduct Committee recommended that he be suspended from the House of Lords for nine months for misconduct.
+In 2022, the Conduct Committee recommended that he be suspended from the House of Lords for nine months for lobbying activities which damaged the reputation of the House.
+Consequently, he could not play his customary role as the hereditary Lord High Steward of Ireland at the coronation of King Charles III.
 The Conservative whip was removed.

+As at 2025 he is being investigated by the Houses of Lords Commissioners for Standards in relation to claims for travel expenses.

+Irish titles

+He is an earl in the Peerage of Ireland as the Earl of Waterford, the oldest earldom in that peerage held by someone with no higher title (1446).
+He also holds the title of Lord High Steward of Ireland.

 Background and education

 Shrewsbury is the fifth child and eldest son of John Chetwynd-Talbot, 21st Earl of Shrewsbury, and his first wife, Nadine Crofton, a daughter of Brigadier General Cyril Randell Crofton.
 Prince Henry, Duke of Gloucester, was his godfather.
 His parents divorced in 1963.
 He was educated at Harrow School.

-He is a direct descendant of John Talbot, 1st Earl of Shrewsbury, 1st Earl of Waterford, 7th Baron Talbot KG (c.
+He is descended from John Talbot, 1st Earl of Shrewsbury, 1st Earl of Waterford, 7th Baron Talbot KG (c.
 1387–1453), an English military commander of the Hundred Years' War.

 Career

 Shrewsbury joined the House of Lords when he succeeded to his father's peerages in 1980, at that time enjoying the automatic right to sit in parliament.
 He lost the right as a result of the reforms of the House of Lords Act 1999, but is one of the 92 hereditary peers elected at that time to sit in the Lords.
 He has served as a whip for the Conservatives.

 From 1992 to 1998, Shrewsbury was the first chancellor of the University of Wolverhampton and was awarded an honorary degree of Doctor of Laws.

 In 1994 he was appointed a Deputy to the Lord Lieutenant of Staffordshire, Sir James Hawley.

 He is High Steward of Sheffield Cathedral, a former president of the Staffordshire Historic Churches Trust, patron or honorary president of a number of charities or voluntary bodies, and patron of ten Church of England benefices.

 An enthusiastic supporter of country sports, Shrewsbury is a former president of the Gun Trade Association and remains deputy-chairman of the Standing Conference on Country Sports.
 He is a liveryman of three City of London livery companies: the companies of Weavers, Gunmakers and Blacksmiths.
 He is a former chairman of the Firearms Consultative Committee at the Home Office, and former chairman and president of the British Shooting Sports Council.
-Shrewsbury has sold manorial titles.
+Shrewsbury has derived an income over by divesting himself of manorial titles through auction houses, a practice which has brought him into the public eye.

 He retired as director and deputy chairman of the Britannia Building Society and then was appointed as president of the Building Societies Association.